mattdesl/canvas-sketch-util/docs/geometry.md

 ### `canvas-sketch-util/geometry`

-A set of utilities around geometry and shapes, typically for 2D and 3D rendering.
+A set of utilities around geometry and shapes.
+Most of these functions operate on 2D vectors in the form `[x, y]` unless otherwise stated.

 ### Example